redis/redis-doc/topics/modules-api-ref.md

-Note that in the above example there is no reason to postpone the array length, since we produce a fixed number of elements, but in the practice the code may use an interator or other ways of creating the output so that is not easy to calculate in advance the number of elements.
+Note that in the above example there is no reason to postpone the array length, since we produce a fixed number of elements, but in the practice the code may use an iterator or other ways of creating the output so that is not easy to calculate in advance the number of elements.

 ## `RedisModule_ReplyWithStringBuffer`